Non-Road Pricing Revenue: Resources

 State Transportation Revenue Commission Resources

-Many state have established commissions or study groups to investigate transportation funding gaps and suggest strategies for overcoming them.
+Many states have established commissions or study groups to investigate transportation funding gaps and suggest strategies for overcoming them.
 The map below identifies states that have established revenue commissions and study groups.
 The following table provides information on the different commissions and study groups, together with summaries of their recommendations and links to the reports that they have produced.

 Download full-sized version of map (pdf)